 Forcing people to work remotely just like forcing people not to work remotely is not the way to have more flexible, adaptable organisations fit for the future.

-Clare Kelliher, Professor of Work and Organisation at Cranfield University School of Management and one of our Top Employer Award judges, was quoted in an article on Friday, warning about the dangers of forcing people to work from home.
+Clare Kelliher, Professor of Work and Organisation at Cranfield University School of Management and one of our Top Employer Award judges, was quoted in an article on Friday, warning about the dangers of forced remote working.

 She said: “If some remote working becomes enforced, rather than chosen by employees, it is likely that the many positive benefits available to employers from offering flexible working will not materialise.”